 You want to add the oil in a slow, steady stream.
 Otherwise, it may not fully incorporate, and you’ll have an oily consistency rather than a creamy one.

-Top the salad with crumbled feta cheese.
+- Top the Italian white bean salad with crumbled feta cheese.
 You can also add chopped parsley and flakey sea salt if desired.
 Enjoy!

 No, you don’t have to cook them.
 Just make sure to rinse them well first.